gravitational/careers/product-design-leader.md

 ## Location

-We prefer for our UX team to be in San Francisco and we can relocate you if you are already eligible to work in the U.S.
+We prefer for our product team to be in San Francisco and we can relocate you if you are already eligible to work in the U.S.

 Contact: jobs@gravitational.com